bhaski2003/CollabDoc/README.md

 - **Rich Text Editing**: The Quill editor allows for easy and intuitive rich text editing.
 - **Efficient Development**: The frontend is built with Vite and React, providing a fast and efficient development environment.
 - **Socket.IO Integration**: Socket.IO is used for handling real-time communication between clients.
+- **MongoDB Atlas**: Cloud-based MongoDB storage for documents.
+- **Dockerized for Easy Deployment**: Both frontend and backend are containerized for seamless local development.

 ## Getting Started